mnov88/gdpred/content/index.md

   - title
   - articleTitle
 ---
-In the beginning there was a word, and the word was 'data'.
-Then came the EU, which decided that it did not like that one bit, and made it all _personal_.

-We were thus bestowed with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the [here it comes] protection of natural persons [nearly there] with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC...
-You may now take a moment to recover your breath.

-The Court of Justice of the European Union — a hall of perpetually disappointed grandparents in costume — decided that they did not like it, either.
-This presented no obstacle whatsoever, as they've been quietly amending reality through footnotes since before most member states had indoor plumbing.
-They began issuing rulings that soon blanketed Europe like legal confetti.
-These scrolls of wisdom were sadly as unclear as the legislation they were meant to clarify, giving everyone involved the kind of headache usually reserved for tax audits.
+# Welcome to **GDPRTANGLE**!

+...
+Where the labyrinthine chaos of data protection rulings has been coaxed into something that might, under favorable lighting and with one eye closed, resemble navigable terrain.

+Here lurk not dragons, but something far more terrifying: the Court of Justice of the European Union — an assembly of perpetually dissatisfied grandparents whose  collective mission appears to be ensuring that legal clarity remains purely theoretical and concision is punished with 174 additional paragraphs.

+"_But what about Case C-40/17?_" you ask innocently.

+"_Ah yes_," replies the Court with a sinister smile, adjusting its robes, "_that's on page 47, paragraph 92, which refers you to Article 4(7), which is best understood through the lens of Case C-210/16, which cannot be comprehended without first reading Articles 5, 13, and 73(c), which naturally lead back to Case C-40/17.
+Was that not perfectly clear?_"

+It is at this point your average person sighs, rubs their temples, and mutters something about '*a high level of protection for natural persons in their data*' before reaching for the extra-strength aspirin.

-CourtDPR exists because finding your way through this legal labyrinth should not require a team of specialists, three wizards, and a compass blessed by bureaucratic saints.
-Nor should it be more challenging than herding cats on a unicycle.
-I have gathered every GDPR judgment in one place, meticulously indexed by article, topic, and date.
-You can trace connections between cases, follow the breadcrumb trail from one ruling to related ones, and see which articles the Court seems particularly fond of quoting at 3 AM meetings.
+This website exists because finding your way through this legal labyrinth should not require a herd of cats on a unicycle, three wizards, and a compass blessed by bureaucratic saints.
+I have gathered every GDPR judgment in one place, indexed by article, topic, and date.
+You can trace connections between cases, follow the breadcrumb trail from one ruling to related ones, and see which articles the Court keeps muttering about in its sleep.
+No simplification, just the kind of organization that brings tears of joy to the eyes of librarians and mild panic to those who profit from legal confusion.

-**DISCLAIMER: CourtDPR is an unofficial repository created by a person who believes that legal texts should be accessible without causing immediate migraines.
-All judgments link to official CJEU sources.
-Any errors are mine alone and not the fault of the Court, which has enough to worry about already, what with the complexity of determining when a cookie actually requires consent and whether fining a company the GDP of a small nation is proportionate (or if they should have gone for a medium-sized nation instead.)**
+**DISCLAIMER: This website is for informational purposes only, much like how the CJEU's 200-page rulings are "for clarity."
+While we've done our utmost to map this legal labyrinth, we cannot guarantee that the Court hasn't, since yesterday, invented seven new principles, referenced three non-existent articles, or decided that the entire GDPR should now be interpreted through the lens of 17th-century maritime law.
+Always consult official sources, preferably with adequate provisions of caffeine and sanity breaks.**